DarshanaMathur/Restaurant-Recommendation-System/README.md

 Here we have used the cosine similarity to find the closely related restaurants to the name entererd by the user.

+You can find the dataset here - https://www.kaggle.com/datasets/absin7/zomato-bangalore-dataset

 ![recommendation system](https://user-images.githubusercontent.com/109875379/233446326-993e452d-a7b4-4ddc-8fbf-68a79209f7ce.png)